AL07

 Brandt Defrost Sensor / Thermal Fuse Fault

-Freezer shows AL07; defrost cycle does not run correctly, frost accumulates on evaporator
+Freezer displays AL07; the defrost cycle does not run correctly, and frost accumulates on the evaporator.

 Advertisements